Dudbridge to Stroud Cycle Track and Gas Works

 The turntable turned individual coal trucks through 90 degrees.
 There was then a short section of track that went from the turntable out across the steep slope to an end stop with a chute.

-A ram than lifted one end of the truck up into the air thus allowing the coal to slide out the other end of the truck into the chute.
-The coal passed down the chute and into a 2ft narrow gauge railway that took the coal to the gas works.
+A ram than lifted one end of the truck up into the air thus allowing the coal to slide out the other end into the chute.
+The coal passed down the chute and into a 2ft narrow gauge railway shown below that took the coal to the gas works.

 The tracks for the narrow gauge railway can be seen in the aerial photo although there is no sign of them now.

-The black and white photo is taken from an out of print book called The Nailsworth and Stroud Branch which is usually available on eBay and Amazon.
+The black and white photos are taken from an out of print book called The Nailsworth and Stroud Branch which is sometimes available on eBay and Amazon.

 Related Articles: